-Aaron Beck, Ph.D. is widely considered the founder of Cognitive Therapy.
-Originally trained in Freudian Psychoanalysis (the classical stereotype of therapy), Beck discovered that distorted thoughts and beliefs – rather than unconscious forces – result in negative moods and harmful behavior.
-A Cognitive Therapist follows a structure that guides clients through a process of learning and practicing skills, to alleviate problems and symptoms.
-After completing Cognitive Therapy, clients are less likely to suffer relapses, because they can choose to continue using the skills that they have learned in counseling.
+Aaron Beck, Ph.D. is widely considered the founder of cognitive therapy.
+Beck discovered that distorted thoughts and beliefs – rather than unconscious forces – result in negative moods and harmful behavior.
+A cognitive therapist follows a structure that guides clients through a process of learning and practicing skills, to alleviate problems and symptoms.
+After completing cognitive therapy, clients are less likely to experience a reemergence of their negative symptoms at a later date, because they can choose to continue using the skills that they have learned in counseling.

 During the initial phase, clients learn to identify thought patterns that are associated with their symptoms of depression and anxiety.
 In the middle phase, as a client progresses, they become adept at examining their thoughts, to determine if what they are thinking is realistic, and productive.
 After a client understands how (i.e., the mechanism) to examine their own thoughts, they can choose to implement thinking patterns that are more realistic, and helpful.

 In the latter phase, inaccurate beliefs that negatively impact self-esteem, self-image, and mood are identified.
 Clients are assisted in challenging deep-seated beliefs, and to consider replacing them with more realistic and positive beliefs about themselves, others, and the world around them.